 The best sources for these essential fats are found in fish (Omega 3) – particularly oily fish like mackerel and salmon – seeds such as sunflower, pumpkin sesame, chia, hemp and flax seeds (linseeds) and their oils, walnuts, wheat germ and soya beans (soybeans).

-Most people are apparently deficient in both Omega 3 and Omega 6 - Omega 3 fats are more prone to to damage in cooking and food processing.
+A lot of people are deficient in particularly Omega 3 - Omega 3 fats are more prone to damage in cooking and food processing.

 To make sure you get enough of these essential fats, you can add ground flax seeds (linseeds), sunflower, pumpkin and sesame seeds to porridge or yogurt for breakfast, and sprinkle seeds over salads and cooked food.